Parcothsai/awscip/README.md

 ## TODO

-- :x: Add github action to build docker image and push to https://hub.docker.com/r/luninfoparco/awscip
+- :ballot_box_with_check: Add github action to build docker image and push to https://hub.docker.com/r/luninfoparco/awscip
 - :x: Add the possibility for a user to have multiple domains
 - :x: Add kubernetes chart for cronjob